rbaker1987/Weather/README.md

 make lint-fix             # Fix all make format               # Format all
 ```

+Pre-commit will run Ruff, Prettier, and ESLint automatically on `git commit`.

 **VS Code Integration:**
 1. Install recommended extensions (see `.vscode/extensions.json`)